SpriteLink/nipap-user-guide/cli/structure.md

 ======================
 Don't let the title intimidate you.
 This is really about the basics of using the NIPAP CLI.

 All commands in the CLI follow a logical pattern.
-For example;
+Let's look at a few example commands;
 ```
 nipap address list FOO
 nipap address view 192.0.2.0/24